PROJECT WITH A CAUSE

 To buy the book (only in Spanish for the moment) please click here.

 "Los Originarios" the Natives, named for the coexistence and talks I have had with them and for my great respect for their origins to these important towns that have inhabited and continue to inhabit Mexico before and after the Spanish conquest.
-It is a personal project and a photographic / artistic and documentary compendium of the 68 ethnic groups that this incredible country has.
+It is a personal project and a photographic/videographic and documentary compendium of the 68 ethnic groups that this incredible country has.

 The goal is to make them know and raise awareness among Mexicans and the rest of the world about their cultural importance, their identity, their contribution to society, their survival, their age-old wisdom and create an economic contribution to their progress.
 In addition, enrich the public debate by increasing the understanding of the situation of the Natives.
 They deserve attention and respect.

 With my own means I traveled and photographed five groups (Maya Tzotzil, Maya Yucatecan, Nahuas de Guerrero, Purépechas and Raramuri) in 20 years and published this first book.
-Through Kickstarter and its crowdfunding system my next trip, if successful, would have started end April of the year 2020 with the State of Oaxaca, which has 15 different groups.
-Because the Covid-19 situation, this trip has been cancelled.
+I would have traveled end April of the year 2020 in the State of Oaxaca, which has 15 different groups.
+Because the Covid-19 situation, this trip has been cancelled and would restart in 2021.

-The objective is to photograph all the Native groups by the end of 2023.
+The objective is to photograph all the Native groups by the end of 2023, in 7 trips intervals, 22,000 km and 10 to 12 months.

-All photographs will be presented in future exhibitions and published in new books and once I have finished my travels and photographed all groups, a limited luxury edition version will be made with the best photographs of all groups.
+All photographs will be presented in exhibitions, between the trips, and published in new books and once I have finished my travels and photographed all groups, a limited luxury edition version will be made with the best photographs of all groups.
+With the videos I hope to make 30' documentaries of each ethnic group, a total of series of 68 episodes I hope to see on television.

 15% will be donated of each limited edition photo and 15% of each book sold to the members of the photographed families who have children studying.
 This donation will accumulate to reach a scholarship that will cover all the expenses of studies (books, teaching material, transportation, clothing, food, etc.) of a year or more.